 Our information technology systems facilitate our ability to conduct our business.
 We rely on our core operating technology platform, AVA, to aggregate, organize and monitor health data, and to generate insights and recommendations to the care providers who serve our members.
 The functioning of our technology platform is critical to our ability to adequately care for our members and drive health outcomes.
 While we have disaster recovery systems and business continuity plans in place, any disruptions in our disaster recovery systems or the failure of these systems to operate as expected could, depending on the magnitude of the problem, adversely affect our operating results and the health of our members by limiting our capacity to effectively monitor and control our operations.
-Despite our implementation of a variety of security measures, our information technology systems or any weather-related disruptions where our headquarters is located or at locations that host portions of our technology platform.
+Despite our implementation of a variety of security measures, our information technology systems could be subject to physical or electronic break-ins or disruptions from unauthorized tampering, fires, power loss, telecommunication failures or any weather-related disruptions where our headquarters is located or al locations that host portions of our technology platform.
 In addition, in the event that a significant number of our management personnel were unavailable in the event of a disaster, our ability to effectively conduct business and adequately care for our members could be adversely affected.